DpkRn/LinkBridger/README.md

 1. **Sign Up**: Create an account with your email and choose a username
 2. **Add Platforms**: Add any social media platform with its destination URL
 3. **Get Your Links**: Receive personalized links like `clickly.cv/username/platform`
+4. **Set Link Privacy**: Choose visibility for each link:
+   - **Public**: Visible everywhere (link hub, profile preview, search)
+   - **Unlisted**: Visible in profile preview only, NOT in link hub (perfect for 100+ links without cluttering hub)
+   - **Private**: Hidden everywhere, password-protected for direct access
+5. **Configure Privacy Settings**: Customize what information is visible in your public profile:
+   - Toggle profile visibility (public/private)
+   - Enable/disable search visibility
+   - Control content visibility (email, location, bio, passion, image)
+   - Configure link display settings
+   - Set up customizable email notification preferences
+     - Link click notifications (toggle on/off)
+     - Profile view notifications (toggle on/off)
+     - Weekly report emails (toggle on/off)
-4. **Share Everywhere**: Use your links on resumes, business cards, email signatures, and social media
+6. **Share Everywhere**: Use your links on resumes, business cards, email signatures, and social media
-5. **Update Anytime**: Change destination URLs anytime - all your shared links update automatically
+7. **Update Anytime**: Change destination URLs anytime - all your shared links update automatically
-6. **Track Performance**: Monitor clicks and engagement through the dashboard
+8. **Track Performance**: Monitor clicks and engagement through the dashboard
+9. **Discover Users**: Search for other users in the navigation bar and view their public profiles
+10. **Customize Notifications**: Set up email notification preferences in Settings
+    - Enable/disable link click notifications
+    - Enable/disable profile view notifications
+    - Enable/disable weekly report emails
+    - Each notification type can be controlled independently
+11. **Get Notified**: Receive email notifications based on your preferences when someone clicks your links or views your profile

 ---